Jump to

 So in our universe, a gamma ray of light that moves at a constant speed, can change into something that can move at all sorts of speeds, including not moving at all

-So maybe the constant speed particles in this example of a simple universe are able to do the same
+So maybe the constant speed particles in this example of a simple universe, could do the same

 Return to top

-A simple shape for the constant speed particle in this example of a simple universe might be a spherical shape
+A simple shape for the constant speed particle in this example of a simple universe could perhaps be a spherical shape

-But perhaps the spherical shape is a bit too simple, for when spherical particles interact and stick together, they might simply form a larger spherical version of themselves
+But a spherical shape might be a bit too simple, for when spherical particles interact and stick together, they might simply form a larger spherical version of themselves

-To avoid this, perhaps the constant speed particle has an elongated shape, like a line, like a strand shaped particle
+To avoid this, the constant speed particle could perhaps have an elongated shape, like a line, like a strand shaped particle

-If you want to keep to the idea of spherical particles, then perhaps a spherical constant speed particle is able to drag space behind itself and so in that way have an elongated shape
+If you want to keep to the idea of spherical particles, then a spherical constant speed particle could perhaps drag space behind itself and so in that way have an elongated shape

-It is true that when the strand shaped particles interact and stick together, they might still form a larger strand shaped mass, but now they are able to do something else as well
+It is true that when the strand shaped particles interact and stick together, they might still form a larger strand shaped mass, but now they can do something else as well

-For a strand shaped particle is able to twist around itself and form a coil shaped particle
+For a strand shaped particle can twist around itself and form a coil shaped particle

 And also, the coiled strand particles move forwards at a slower constant speed than the straight line constant speed of the linear strand particles themselves

-There is also something else, the coiled strand particles can stick to each other head to tail, they can form a longer particle, a helix shaped particle consisting of either, all left-handed coiled strand particles, or all right-handed coiled strand particles
+There is also something else, the coiled strand particles can stick to each other head to tail, and form a longer particle, a helix shaped particle consisting of either, all left-handed coiled strand particles, or all right-handed coiled strand particles

 There is also the possibility of double torus shaped particles, where a left-handed helix shaped particle passes head-on through a right-handed helix shaped particle (or vice versa) while forming a torus shaped particle, making a torus shaped particle that has one torus inside the other